akshaykadambatt/portfolio/posts/spawoz-technologies.md

 ### Spawoz Technologies
 #### October 2020 - June 2022

 Started out as an Intern in Spawoz Technologies which lasted for one month after which I took the role of an Associate Software Engineer in Web and Application Development section.
-I had the privilage to work with some great minds and tutors.
+I had the privilage to work with some great developers and tutors.

 1. Worked extensively in Laravel, React Typescript, WordPress, PHP, HTML5, CSS3.
 2. Using git, Composer, NPM, Linux, Apache environments.